Kaedenn/BetterTagsPlus/README.md

 # Features:

-Perfect grouping of cat tags.
+Perfect grouping of Cat Tags.
 Lowest levels are at the top and highest levels are at the bottom.

+Works with all tags, not just Cat Tags.

 Having a ton of unique Cat Tags doesn't result in the tags being rendered offscreen.

 Ability to configure the location, visibility, and behavior of the count text.

+Fixed the framerate drop after combining several hundred Cat Tags.

 DebugPlus integration; run `kcr help` for a list of commands.